Deastrom/powershell-gitops/README.md

 # powershell-gitops
-A series of scripts for use in CI/CD to build, stage, and check config files using concepts inspired from Ansible.
+A module for use in CI/CD to build, stage, and check config files using concepts inspired from Ansible.

 ## Goal

-The goal of this repository is to provide a series of scripts that support the transformation of generic files into files specific to a system.
+The goal of this repository is to provide a module that supports the transformation of generic files into files specific to a system.

 ## Concept